FlowPay/client-openapi/docs/payment_request.md

 Each of these services uses the FlowPay technical account, but the payment retains the original payer and payee information.

+## Locked Payment

+If the lockedUntil field is used, the sum will be kept until the date is reached.
+Until then the client is able to issue a refund of this payment by using  the "Refunds" endpoint, or unlock the payment earlier using the "Charge" endpoint.

+When a request to pay is locked a paymentMethod is returned that can be used on the "Charge" endpoint, to unlock the payment.
+When unlocking the payment no other field is necessary but a validation will be carried on in order to mantain data integrity.

 ## Bulk Payment

 You can allow users to pay multiple payees in a single operation using the additionalPayees parameter when creating a payment request.